liobaenk/citation-diversity-tracking/manuscript-results/2025_steinfath-et-al_hep-review/README.md

 [3]

-We conducted further analyses on the body of reviewed HER research (as outlined under section *Statement and gender composition within HER research and citation diversity* of the main text, as well as in *Supplementary Section D*).
+We conducted further analyses on the body of reviewed HER research (as outlined under section *Statement and gender composition within HER research and citation diversity* of the main text, as well as in *Supplementary Section E*).
 The analyses (code,results) can be tracked in the knitted .Rmd file 🟢 **enk_further_citationdiversitytracking.html**.
-The code was last updated on 11 August 2025 to add documentation.
+The code was last updated on 28 Jan 2026 to add documentation.

 ---

-Last updated: 12 August 2025<br>
+Last updated: 28 Jan 2026<br>
 Author: Lioba Enk (enk@cbs.mpg.de)